ycrc/ycrc.github.io/docs/ai/gpu-jobstats.md

 As of 2026, Jobstats will terminate jobs that aren't using GPUs effectively (<10% usage).
 This is to ensure that GPUs, a limited and competitive resource, is available to researchers that will benefit from the computing power GPUs provide.
-If you are having issues with Jobstats terminating your jobs, please reach out to research.computing@yale.edu and we will be happy to help.
+If you are having issues with Jobstats terminating your jobs, please [contact us](https://docs.ycrc.yale.edu/#get-help) and we will be happy to help.